DevZest/RDO.Net/src/Docs/articles/ProgrammingRdoData/db_and_dbtable.md

 # Db and DbTable

+## Database permanent table

 In RDO.Data, the database is represented by a class (by convention named `Db`) which is derived from <xref:DevZest.Data.SqlServer.SqlSession> or other database provider such as <xref:DevZest.Data.MySql.MySqlSession>.
-Database table is readonly property of this database class, which returns type of <xref:DevZest.Data.DbTable`1>.
+Database permanent table is readonly property of this database class, which returns type of <xref:DevZest.Data.DbTable`1>.
 Optionally, foreign key relationship can be enforced by a pair of <xref:DevZest.Data.Annotations.RelationshipAttribute> and <xref:DevZest.Data.Annotations._RelationshipAttribute> which decorates the source table property and a method which takes the source table model as parameter and returns <xref:DevZest.Data.KeyMapping> respectively:

 # [C#](#tab/cs)